oardi/mithrilmdl/README.md

 `npm install https://github.com/oardi/mithrilmdl --save`

 ### Standalone
-Download the library from this repository and include the script into your HTML.
+Use the bundle inside "dist" from this repository and include the script into your HTML.

 ## Usage